MicrosoftDocs/learn/learn-pr/azure/create-cosmos-db-for-scale/includes/2-create-an-account.md

     ![Go to resource](../media/1-introduction/azure-cosmos-db-go-to-resource.png)

-1. The **Congratulations!
+1. The portal displays the **Congratulations!
 Your Azure Cosmos DB account was created** page.

     ![The Azure portal Notifications pane](../media/1-introduction/azure-cosmos-db-account-created.png)